This article is part of a larger series on How to Become a Real Estate Agent.

 Did you know?
 Active licensed attorneys in the state of Maryland can waive the education requirements and just take the exam to become a real estate agent in Maryland.
 You must submit an original Letter of Good Standing from the Maryland Court of Appeals along with a cover letter and contact information in order to qualify.

-If you’re ready to start your real estate education right away, take a look at Real Estate Express as a top online real estate provider in Maryland.
+If you’re ready to start your real estate education right away, take a look at Colibri Real Estate as a top online real estate provider in Maryland.
 They offer tiered prelicensing packages for aspiring agents so you can tailor your learning to fit your needs.
 In addition, their exam prep and “Pass or Don’t Pay” guarantee will give you a leg up when it comes to passing your exam.

 3. Take the Maryland Real Estate Exam